 Can I Get Fired for Working with an Attorney?

-If you have been injured or believe you have some type of maritime accident claim you can file but are unsure about it, you absolutely need to seek the legal help of a trusted offshore attorney from Arnold & Itkin LLP.
+If you have been injured or believe you have a maritime accident claim you can file but are unsure about it, you need to seek the legal help of an offshore attorney from Arnold & Itkin.

 You need to understand what your rights are, whether or not that leads to filing a claim.
 You should never feel out of place for contacting an attorney because you never know how severe your case is until you ask.
 It is unethical for an employer to fire an employee because they sought the help of a legal professional.
 If it is proven that an employer dismissed an employee unlawfully, they could face serious ramifications, and their employee will most likely receive compensation because of it.
 You should not fear your employer, because you as an offshore worker have individual rights that not even your employer can bar you from.

 To learn more about how a lawyer can help you, call (888) 493-1629.
 We've helped offshore workers hold companies accountable after some of the most significant maritime accidents in recent history.
 We're ready to fight for your recovery no matter how tough the case.